Use the VM-Series firewall on OCI to

 For either type of traffic, you must configure route table rules

-in your VCN and NAT policy rules on the firewall.
+in your Virtual Cloud Network (VCN) and NAT policy rules on the

-the firewall.
-The route rule points outgoing traffic to the firewall’s
+that traffic to the firewall.
+The route rule points outgoing traffic

-interface in the trust subnet of the VCN.
-When the firewall receives
+to the firewall’s interface in the trust subnet of the VCN.
+When

-this traffic, it performs the source address translation on the
+the firewall receives this traffic, it performs the source address

-traffic and applies any other security policy you have configured.
+translation on the traffic and applies any other security policy you

 Inter-VCN Traffic (East-West)—The VM-Series firewall allows